microbiome/OMA/04_datainfra.md

                            rowData = tax)
 ```

-A specific import functions are provided for:
+Specific import functions are provided for:

 -   Biom files (see `help(mia::loadFromBiom)`)
 -   QIIME2 files (see `help(mia::loadFromQIIME2)`)